-Purpose: Evaluate the educational needs of urogynecologists, gynecologists and urologists focused on FPMRS and develop programs and services that address those needs.
+Purpose: The Education Committee evaluates the educational needs of urogynecologists, gynecologists and urologists focused on urogynecology and reconstructive pelvic surgery and develops an educational strategy which is responsive to those needs.

 Fellowship Training Committee

 Purpose: The Fellows Training Committee evaluates the educational needs of Urogynecology and Reconstructive Pelvic Surgery fellows and fellowship programs and develop programs and services that AUGS can provide.
 The Fellowship Training Committee oversees the Robotics Course and Fellows Cadaver Course planning committees.